This is a list of Apps that are highly essential in keeping my life organized and interesting – and they might help you too.

 →Reading time estimates

-→Favorites, archiving and listen features
+→Favorites, archiving, and listen to features.

-→An explore page for pocket recommendations, with a save button
+→An explore page for pocket recommendations, with a save button.

-→Labelled tags for easy discoverability
+→Labeled tags for easy discoverability

 →Shared to Me feature for articles shared between Pocket users